Josh Jung Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 12th in MLB.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in MLB.

-- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.52).
+- The Mariners' 3.38 team ERA ranks fifth across all MLB pitching staffs.

-- The Mariners allow the second-fewest home runs in baseball (24 total, 0.7 per game).
+- Mariners pitchers combine to give up the first-fewest home runs in baseball (24 total, 0.7 per game).

-- Gilbert (1-1) takes the mound for the Mariners in his seventh start of the season.
-He has a 4.01 ERA in 33 2/3 innings pitched, with 40 strikeouts.
+- Castillo gets the start for the Mariners, his eighth of the season.
+He is 2-0 with a 2.38 ERA and 43 strikeouts in 41 2/3 innings pitched.

-- In his most recent outing on Thursday against the Oakland Athletics, the righty tossed six innings, allowing two earned runs while surrendering three hits.
+- The right-hander's last time out came on Saturday against the Houston Astros, when he tossed seven innings, surrendering four earned runs while giving up five hits.

-- In six games this season, the 26-year-old has an ERA of 4.01, with 10.7 strikeouts per nine innings.
-Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.